dotnet/csharplang/Design-Process.md

     * If preferred, the LDT member can ask the original proposer to create this issue.
     * Note: it can be easier to create the PR for step 6 first, get that into a ready-to-merge state, and then create the champion issue at that point, depending on the complexity of the feature.
+    * The champion issue should have a short summary of the feature, but not the full proposal; there should be enough detail to jog the memory and/or get someone interested in reading the full specification, but should not have detail that will end up needing to edited often as a proposal evolves.
 2. Assign themselves to the champion issue.
 3. Apply the `Proposal Champion` label to the new issue, as well as to the original discussion.
 4. Link to the original discussion from the champion issue.